wormhole-foundation/docs.wormhole.com/token-register/tutorial-token-register.md

 # Tutorial: Token registration

 The token register allows users and protocols to register any token for the first time on any chain.
-Registering a token will incur a small fee.&#x20;
+Registering a token will incur a small fee.

 {% hint style="warning" %}
 Before registering a token, please check out our [token register documentation](./) to ensure your token symbol and name appear correctly on explorers.